chauvinSimon/deep-reinforcement-learning/p1_navigation/README.md

         - **`2`** - turn left.
         - **`3`** - turn right.
 -  Reward function
     - A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
 -  When the environment is considered solved
-    - The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+    - The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: